Communication scenario enables robust self-testing of n-party Greenberger-Horne-Zeilinger basis measurements: Robust Self-testing of partial Bell basis measurements

 Since the value of $\mu$ is negative, we can place \eqref{trace inequality1} in \eqref{3 outcome proj2}.
 Finally, making use of the fact that $2\sqrt{2}r+\mu=1$, we arrive at \eqref{fidelity partial}.

 This completes the proof of the ideal and robust self-testing of the partial Bell basis measurement. \leavevmode \end{proof}

 As stated in the discussion following the proof of Theorem \ref{robust1}, the fidelity bound must be greater than $1/2$ for a verifier to draw an inference about the degree of entanglement in the realized measurement operator.
-However, a word of caution is in order.
-A bit of careful observation reveals that the fidelity bound \eqref{fidelity partial} approaches $1$ when both $\mathcal{S}^{Comm}\rightarrow1$ and $\mathcal{S}^{RAC}\rightarrow (1+1/\sqrt{2})/2$.
+However, a word of caution is in order. \re A bit of careful observation reveals that the fidelity bound \eqref{fidelity partial} approaches $1$ when both $\mathcal{S}^{Comm}\rightarrow1$ and $\mathcal{S}^{RAC}\rightarrow (1+1/\sqrt{2})/2$.
 In other words, if one has $\mathcal{S}^{RAC}<(1+1/\sqrt{2})/2$ then the fidelity bound is \textit{not} tight.
-Thus, for cases where we have non-optimal value of $\mathcal{S}^{RAC}$, just naively setting the fidelity bound in \eqref{fidelity partial} as $1/2$ to derive a bound on the error will lead to a loose bound.
-However, one can always choose just that part of the error bound which is independent of $\mathcal{S}^{RAC}$ and stipulate that the error be kept below that value to have any meaningful interpretation of the fidelity bound.
-In this case, this puts an upper bound on $\epsilon$ such that,
+Thus, for cases where we have a non-optimal value of $\mathcal{S}^{RAC}$, requiring the fidelity bound in \eqref{fidelity partial} to be greater than or equal to $1/2$ implies that we need